5.3 |

-Even if one agrees on the relational nature of relevancy
+Even if one agrees on the relational character of relevancy and on the

-be some uncertainty.
-The questions we will discuss in this
+The questions we will discuss in this division are:

 - isn't relevancy redundant?